tBuLi/symfit/docs/fitting_types.rst

   fit = Fit(model, x=xdata, y=ydata, z=zdata)
   fit_result = fit.execute()

-In conclusion, we made a polynomial function with two parameters, which coordinates of a mesh could be.
+In conclusion, we made a mathematical model for a multidimensional function with two parameters, implemented this model and feet it this data to get a result.

 Global Minimization
 -------------------